 What was your career goal during high school?

-I wanted to be a family law attorney.
+I wanted to be an attorney.
 In college I did some job shadowing with an attorney and took a legal writing class, and I realized that law just wasn’t for me.
 (I let my heart lead my head too much.)
 I realized that I loved being in a classroom and working with students and sharing my love for literature.
 I am also a proud teacher’s kid, so I felt good about carrying on that legacy and pivoting from my original career goals.

 What is one lesson that high school taught you?